PramodKhare/GetMeThatPage/README.md

  *
  * So when you open downloaded HTML in browser it will open with proper css and images applied,
  * even though in original webpage all css and js files were from different folder hierarchy.
+ *
+ *
+ * Note - make sure you include jsoup.jar in you classpath when you run this program.
+ *
+ * You can download the jars from jsoup.org - at this time of writing it was -
+ * http://jsoup.org/packages/jsoup-1.7.3.jar or any other location.
+ *